 Location: Sala dei Gigli

-Donatello's Judith and Holofernes statue portrays the biblical heroine Judith triumphantly holding the decapitated head of the Assyrian general Holofernes.
+Donatello's expressive statue portrays the biblical heroine Judith triumphantly gripping the Assyrian general Holofernes just before she decapitates him.
 The sculpture's delicate yet powerful portrayal captures the tension and bravery of the moment, showcasing Donatello's artistic brilliance.
+It’s a sublime addition to the Hall of Lilies.

 Artist: Michelangelo

-Michelangelo's Genius of Victory sculpture graces the Sala dei Gigli.
-The intricate details and dynamic pose of the figure symbolize triumph and military prowess, showcasing Michelangelo's genius in capturing the human form with grace and intensity.
+Michelangelo's Genius of Victory sculpture graces the Hall of the 500.
+The intricate details and dynamic pose of the figure symbolize triumph and military prowess, showcasing Michelangelo's deftness in capturing the human form with grace and intensity.

 Artist: Giambologna

-The Palazzo Vecchio Statues Collection is a substantial collection featuring a diverse range of sculptures from different periods.
+The Palazzo Vecchio is home to substantial collection of over 100 statues, featuring a diverse range of sculptures, caryatids, and tondos from different periods.

-It is recommended to allow at least an hour or more to fully appreciate and explore the Palazzo Vecchio Statues Collection.
+It is recommended to allow at least an hour or more to fully appreciate and explore the Palazzo Vecchio Statues Collection both inside and outside the building.

 The Palazzo Vecchio Statues Collection primarily focuses on sculptures, but there are some paintings and other artworks displayed alongside the sculptures.